datasauria/songbird/README.md

 Place the SF2 file in the fonts directory (or elsewhere), and specify the path in the config.js file.

-Run "npm start" in the root directory to produce an example WAV file.
+Run "npm run generate" in the root directory to produce an example WAV file.
 By default, files are saved to the "out" directory.